thedougco/responsive.ly/_posts/2013-04-2-session-notes-for-karen_mcgranes_the_mobile_content_mandate.md

 They lost money for 5 out of the next 7 years

 *1998*
 Acquired by Compaq, out of business… gone.
 Purchased by a manufacturer who made PCs, those cheap pieces of garbage.

 No way they could have foreseen this right?

->"In industry after industry, the new technologies that brought the big, established companies to their knees weren't better or more advanced, they were actually worse."
+>“In industry after industry, the new technologies that brought the big, established companies to their knees weren't better or more advanced, they were actually worse.”
->--The New York
+>--The New Yorker

 **Disruptive innovation happens on the low end**
 When a cheap product gets introduced, it may not be better on any spectrum of quality.
 But the affordability creates a new market with a group of people who could not afford it before.
 Historically, this happens time and time again.